-Florida has over 260 hospitals, and ten of them are ranked nationally.
+Florida has over 260 hospitals, and ten of them are ranked nationally (according to U.S. News).
 In addition to those ten, 20 others have met standards which indicate they are strong performers within the state.
 Here I’ll break down the best hospitals in Florida by region, so you’ll be able to judge what options are available in your retirement location.

 Continue reading “Best Florida Hospitals by Region”

-When I think about choosing a snowbird destination, one of the factors I consider important is access to quality health care.
+When I think about choosing a retirement destination, one of the factors I consider important is access to quality medial care for snowbirds.
 I’ve typically been a pretty healthy person, and rarely need to go to the doctor other than for my annual checkup.
 My wife and kids have also been healthy, luckily.